adityashah841/Quantifying-Peer-Review-Informativeness-An-Unsupervised-Linguistic-Features-Based-Approach/README.md

 ## Contact
 For questions or further discussion, please contact the corresponding authors:

-1. Prabhat Kumar Bharti: prabhat1921cs32@iitp.ac.in
+1. Prabhat Kumar Bharti: dept.csprabhat@gmail.com
-2. Asif Ekbal: asif@iitp.ac.in

 Or reach out to other contributors:

 1. Vijay Harkare: vijay.harkare2020@gmail.com